 Can Barrett’s esophagus be reversed?

-Yes, says Dr. Prabhu.
-“Barrett’s esophagus can be treated to the point of eradication, which would reverse it all together.
+Yes, says Dr. Robillard.
+“Barrett’s esophagus can often be treated to the point of eradication, which would reverse it all together.
 Similarly, medications can prevent it from progressing any further towards cancer.”
 Surveillance endoscopies are also performed regularly to assess the evolution of the Barrett’s — typically every three to five years after initial diagnosis.

 Treatment and management of Barrett’s esophagus is proven to be effective in two different ways: